-The holy month of Ramadan has already started and lockdown or not, there’s definitely going to be fasting as well as feasting.
-Fasting is one of the pillars of Islam and Ramadan is known as the holy month of fasting, when followers abstain from eating and drinking from sunrise till sunset.
+The holy month of Ramadan is going on and there’s definitely a good deal of fasting as well as feasting.
+Fasting is one of the pillars of Islam and Ramadan is known as the holy month of fasting, when followers abstain from eating and drinking from sunrise to sunset.
 However, before and after the fasting, two important meals— Suhoor and Iftar are consumed.

-While you must already have your Ramadan preparations on point, we at VoucherCodesUAE have curated a list of meals to make your Suhoor and Iftar healthy and tasty.
+While you must already have your Ramadan preparations on point, we at VoucherCodesUAE have curated a list of meals to make your Suhoor and Iftar healthier and tastier.
 You can have your favorite meals from your favorite local restaurants easily delivered to your doorstep.
-Order them and get Deliveroo discount up to 50% off.

 Suhoor is the meal eaten before dawn.
-This is the first and only meal of the day before sunset and often comprises of food that leaves you full during the day.
+This is the first and only meal of the day before sunset and often comprises food that leaves you full during the day.
 Fresh and dry fruits, oatmeal, eggs, and dairy products are popularly consumed for Suhoor.
-Here are our recommendations for Suhoor:
+Here are our recommendations for Suhoor from Deliveroo:

 1. Acai Bowl